LunarG/gfxreconstruct/README.md

     zlib, which are currently optional build dependencies.
 * The `gfxrecon-extract` tool to extract SPIR-V binaries from GFXReconstruct capture files.
-* The `gfxrecon-toascii` tool to convert GFXReconstruct capture files to an ASCII listing of API calls.
+* The `gfxrecon-convert` tool to convert GFXReconstruct capture files to a [JSON Lines](https://jsonlines.org/) listing of API calls.